FriendlyUser/LatexDiagrams/ReadMe.md

 ## Latex Diagrams
-This repo contains all the diagrams I have generated for my academic career at the University Of Victoria.
+This repo contains all the diagrams I have generated for my academic career, for fun and referenced from stack overflow.

 [![CircleCI](https://circleci.com/gh/FriendlyUser/LatexDiagrams/tree/master.svg?style=svg)](https://circleci.com/gh/FriendlyUser/LatexDiagrams/tree/master)

-% Move non my pictures to different folder and perhaps try to add original url for accreditation.
+TODO: Move non my pictures to different folder and perhaps try to add original url for accreditation.

+For a list of links to files see [dli-vue-docs](https://friendlyuser.github.io/dli-vue-docs/) created using the saber static site generator.

 - [Latex Diagrams](#latex-diagrams)
   * [BlogDiagrams](#blogdiagrams)
   * [ControlSystems/CSI](#csi)